pt1997/PLMOB/README.md

 - Usability and stability are important for me.
 I'm fine with configuring things that don't need to be changed on a daily basis via CLI/TUI tools, they don't need a menu entry or button.

-The first goal was to provide an installation script that can be run on the base Arch install, since [it has not been updates since February](https://github.com/dreemurrs-embedded/Pine64-Arch/releases) I'll probably have to release an image
+The first goal was to provide an installation script that can be run on the base Arch install, since [it has not been updates since February](https://github.com/dreemurrs-embedded/Pine64-Arch/releases) I'll probably have to release an image.
 After that, I want to make the script work on the Debian.

 ## Currently used Software: